Maca944/GetData-Assignment/README.md

 ## The Script

-The script that uses the abovementionned files and returns a tidy dataset as output can be found in run_analysis.R.
+The script that uses the files mentioned above and returns a tidy dataset as output can be found in run_analysis.R.
 The .zip file containing the dataset must be unpacked to the working directory c:/maca/Rdata/GetData-Assignment/UCI Har Dataset/

 Note that the script uses the package 'dplyr'.
 If this script is not yet installed please run install.packages("dplyr").